Shikaga/Introduction-to-WebDriverJS/index.md

 So, after a few weeks of smashing my head against it (largely due to my own ignorance), I will be writing a few blogs to hopefully steer others around the mistakes I made.

-PROMISES
+PROMISES<a name="promises"></a>
 --------

 Before you can get started using WebdriverJS, you need to understand the Promises Pattern, as Promises are the core upon which WebdriverJS is written.

 I am sure that in a few years time Promises will be so fundamental and obvious as to not need an introduction, but it did take me a significant amount of time to get my head around them, and in my opinion, there are no really good descriptions of Promises, so let me try and describe them as best I can.
-If you understood the link above, then feel free to jump down to Promises and WebDriverJS

 If you want to get a professional description, see [HTML5 Rocks](http://www.html5rocks.com/en/tutorials/es6/promises/) or [Q.JS](https://github.com/kriskowal/q#introduction).
+If you understood these, then feel free to jump down to [Promises and WebDriverJS](#promisesAndWebdriver)

-My Description
+My Description<a name="myDescription"></a>
 --------------

 All that a Promise is, is an Object, which represents a value that exists or will exist at some point in the future.